bradford415/leetcode-journey/README.md

   - The 75 problems are specifically chosen because they cover the most fundamental and frequently asked data structures and algorithmic patterns in technical coding interviews for software engineering roles
 - Neet Code 150

+## Before writing code for a problem
+- Ensure you fully understand the problem
+- Ask clarifying questions

 ## Notes:
 - Do NOT spend longer than 40 minutes on a problem (start a timer when I start the problem)